mesos/logstash/README.md

 Removes the configuration for this framework.
 Please make sure that framework-name is proper URL encoded (e.g. in JavaScript see `encodeURIComponent`)

-# Technical Details
+# Building

-The mesos-logstash framework is written in Java (Version 8).

-## Build the framework

-Compilation
+To build mesos-logstash, first install these dependencies:

+- Java Development Kit installed (Java 8)
+- bash

+Then run this command from this directory:

 ```
 ./gradlew --info clean compileJava
 ```

+This will build the artifact: `./logstash-scheduler/build/libs/logstash-mesos-scheduler-X.Y.Z.jar`

 ## Run the Tests

-To run the tests (including system tests) you need to fulfill the following requirements:
+To run the tests (including system tests) you will also need:

-- Java Development Kit installed (Java 8)
 - A Docker daemon.
 This can be either

   - locally, or